narrietal/Fast-ULCNet/README.md

 A demo with online examples is available [here](https://narrietal.github.io/Fast-ULCNet/).

-This repository contains the code to build the model as described in the paper.
+This repository contains the code to build the Comfi-FastGRNN and Fast-ULCNet model in Tensorflow 2+ and Pytorch.
 A `requirements.txt` file is provided for setting up the environment.

 ---